v0.11.0 · AGPL-3.0 · Node.js >= 24

 🕸️

 Lost Everything?
-One Shard Is Enough
+One Piece Is Enough

 Every piece of your backup carries a map to all the others.
 Find one surviving drive, run bfs recovery — your config, your files, everything comes back.